 The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
-Significant losses are covered by commercial insurance for all major programs.
-There were no significant reductions in insurance coverages in 2022.
+Significant losses are covered by commercial insurance.
+There were no reductions in insurance coverages in 2023.
 Settlement amounts have not exceeded insurance coverage for the current year or the three prior years.

 The Authority may be involved in lawsuits arising in the normal course of business.
-Management of the Authority believes none of the potential unasserted claims that may be asserted against the Authority would materially affect the financial position of the Authority.
+Management of the Authority believes insurance coverages are adequate to cover any potential claims against the Authority.